Canadian Security Intelligence Service

-The Canadian Security Intelligence Service (CSIS, /ˈsiːsɪs/; Service canadien du renseignement de sécurité, SCRS) is Canada's primary national intelligence agency.
-It is responsible for collecting, analysing, reporting and disseminating intelligence on threats to Canada's national security, and conducting operations, covert and overt, within Canada and abroad.
-The agency also reports to and advises the minister of public safety on national security issues and situations that threaten the security of the nation.
+The Canadian Security Intelligence Service (CSIS, /ˈsiːsɪs/; Service canadien du renseignement de sécurité, SCRS) is a foreign intelligence service and security agency of the federal government of Canada.
+It is responsible for gathering, processing, and analyzing national security information from around the world and conducting covert action within Canada and abroad.
+CSIS reports to the Minister of Public Safety and Emergency Preparedness, and is subject to review by the National Security and Intelligence Review Agency.